 Understanding the cost of acquiring a paying customer is crucial.
 This allows a startup to assess the effectiveness of its marketing efforts and determine whether adjustments are needed.

-CAC = Money spent on traction channel / Number of customers acquired through the channel.
+CAC = Money spent on the traction channel / Number of customers acquired through the channel.

 Track the average revenue per user (ARPU) and monitor which products are generating revenue.